 Additionally, Pat served for seven years in the United States Army, spent seven years in the Philadelphia Phillies organization--two as a minor league catcher and five in the front office--and has also spent three years in the Minnesota Twins organization.

-nations, ranging in age from 26 to 40.
+nations, ranging in age from 30 to 44.
 For one year, 16 of his children were all teenagers at the same time.
-Currently, Pat has 12 grandchildren and counting with twins due in July.
+Currently, Pat has 15 grandchildren and counting.
 Pat and his family have been featured in Sports Illustrated, Readers Digest, Good Housekeeping, The Wall Street Journal, USA Today, and Focus on the Family as well as all of the major network and cable television news channels.

 Pat was diagnosed in February of 2011 with Multiple Myeloma.
 After several rounds of chemo treatments, Pat received a bone marrow transplant where the doctors injected him with almost 5 million of his own stem cells.
 Pat's recovery from the stem cell transplant has been remarkable and the doctors are extremely pleased.
-While Multiple Myeloma is incurable the goal is to get the cancer into remission (Pat's personal slogan has been "The Mission is Remission"); Pat's doctors have told him that they are unable to detect any myeloma in his body.
+While Multiple Myeloma is incurable the goal is to get the cancer into remission (Pat's personal slogan has been "The Mission is Remission"); Pat's doctors have told him that they are unable to detect any myeloma in his body and have given him a clean bill of health.
 Pat has accepted positions on several boards for different cancer groups, including an appointment on the Board of Directors for the Multiple Myeloma Research Foundation.
 Pat spends many hours each week responding to emails and phone calls of others affected by cancer,

 Pat teaches an adult Sunday school class at First Baptist Church of Orlando and hosts three weekly radio shows.
 In the last 15 years, he has completed 58 marathons--most recently, the 2011 Walt Disney World Marathon--and also climbed Mt.
 Rainier.
 He is a weightlifter, Civil War buff and serious baseball fan.
 Every winter he plays in Major League Fantasy Camps and has caught Hall of Famers Bob Feller, Bob Gibson, Fergie Jenkins, Rollie Fingers, Gaylord Perry, Phil Niekro, Tom Seaver and Goose Gossage.